Beyond real blow-up: Masuda detours and complex holonomy: Example: Linear foliations and linear holonomy in

 \subsection{Projective dimension reduction}

 Equivariance of ODE \eqref{xylin} under self-similar scaling reduces dimension.
-For any scaling factor $\sigma\in\Co$, equivariance observes that the scaled orbit $(\sigma x,\sigma y)$ is a solution whenever $(x,y)$ is.
-In diagonalized variables \eqref{xydiag}, then, $z:=y/x$ is scaling invariant.
+For any constant scaling factor $\sigma\in\Co$, \emph{scaling equivariance} observes that the scaled orbit $(\sigma x(t),\sigma y(t))$ is a solution whenever $(x(t),y(t))$ is.
+In diagonalized variables \eqref{xydiag}, then, $z:\!=\!y/x$ is scaling invariant and represents orbits under the scaling group of $\sigma$.
 Since nonvanishing discriminant implies $\lambda_1\neq\lambda_2$\,, the resulting flow on the Riemann sphere $z\in\widehat{\C}=\CP^1$ for the linear ODE

-defines a single cylindrical leaf $\fL\,{:}\ z\in\Co,\ \sigma=1$.
+defines a single cylindrical leaf $\fL\,{:}\ z\in\Co$.
 By equivariance, \eqref{linz} is autonomous in the scaling invariant $z$.
-See \eqref{Riclin} and, in other coordinates, the Riccati equation of figure \ref{figRiccati}.
-The foliation $\omega=0$ for $(x,y)\in\CP^2$ is then parametrized by the scaling parameter $\sigma$, with holomorphically equivalent flows \eqref{linz} on most leaves.
-The only exceptions are the two trivial leaves $\fL_0,\,\fL_\infty$ at $z=0,\infty$ which are invariant under scaling by $\sigma$.
-These are readily identified as the nonequilibrium parts of the invariant ``manifolds'' given by the coordinate axes, alias eigenspaces $\{y=0\}$ and $\{x=0\}$ of the nonzero eigenvalues $\lambda_1$ and $\lambda_2$\,, respectively.
-The trivial leaves are cylindrical, as well, because the equilibria $x=y=0$ and infinity in $\widehat{\C}=\CP^1$ have to be omitted, in either case.
-All cylindrical leaves are topologically and biholomorphically equivalent.
-Since leaves consist of single orbits, in complex time, they are trivially orbit equivalent.
-With few trivial exceptions, the three types of leaves fail to be analytically flow equivalent, due to their complex time periods $2\pi\mi/\lambda_\iota$ in $x,y$.
-Even if we allow for rescaling of time by nonzero real factors, only real collinear nonzero eigenvalues $\lambda_1,\,\lambda_2$\,, and $\lambda_3:=\lambda_2-\lambda_1$ qualify for equivalence.
+For dynamics see \eqref{Riclin} and, in other coordinates, the Riccati equation of figure \ref{figRiccati}.
+The foliation $\omega\!=\!0$ for $(x,y)\in\CP^2$ is then parametrized by the scaling parameter $\sigma$, with holomorphically equivalent flows \eqref{linz} on most leafs.
+The only exceptions are the two trivial leafs $\fL_0,\,\fL_\infty$ at $z=0,\infty$ which are invariant under scaling by $\sigma$.
+These are readily identified as the nonequilibrium parts of the invariant ``manifolds'' given by the coordinate axes, alias eigenspaces $\{y\!=\!0\}$ and $\{x\!=\!0\}$ of the nonzero eigenvalues $\lambda_1$ and $\lambda_2$\,, respectively.
+The trivial leafs are cylindrical, as well, because the equilibria $x\!=\!y\!=\!0$ and infinity in $\widehat{\C}=\CP^1$ have to be omitted, in either case.
+All cylindrical leafs are topologically and biholomorphically equivalent.
+Since leafs consist of single orbits, in complex time, they are trivially orbit equivalent.
+With few trivial exceptions, the three types of leafs fail to be analytically flow equivalent, due to their complex time periods $2\pi\mi/\lambda_\iota$ in $x,y$.
+Even if we allow for rescaling of time by nonzero real factors, only real collinear nonzero eigenvalues $\lambda_1,\,\lambda_2$\,, and $\lambda_3:=\lambda_2-\lambda_1$ qualify for leaf equivalence.